null

 Do I have to use Spaghetti?

 Yes, you definitely can use a different type of pasta in this low-carb recipe.
 Try it with Fettuccine if you prefer a thicker noodle.
 Delicate Angel Hair pasta is lovely with the simple sauce.
-Would It’s Skinny Rice work?
-Hey, if you prefer the texture of Rice, who are we to judge?!
+Would It’s Skinny Rice Shape work?
+Hey, if you prefer the texture of Rice Shape, who are we to judge?!

 The truth is that any It’s Skinny variety will work just fine in this dish.
 It’s Skinny shirataki pasta has ZERO net carbs and only 9 calories per pack, no matter the style.
 So you can mix and match your favorite Pasta shape in any of our recipes, and the stats stay exactly the same!